MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 # Microsoft Document Translator
 The Microsoft Document Translator translates Microsoft Office, plain text, HTML, PDF files and SRT caption files, from and to any of the 60+ languages supported by the Microsoft Translator web service.
 Document Translator uses the customer's own credentials and subscription to perform the Translation.
-Document Translator uses the translations stored in the Collaborative Translations Framework, and makes use of a custom MT system, trained via the Microsoft Translator Hub (https://microsoft.com/translator/hub.aspx).
+Document Translator can make use of a custom MT systems trained via the Microsoft Translator Hub (https://microsoft.com/translator/hub.aspx).

 ## Overview
 Translate one or more Office documents, plain text HTML or PDF documents to another language, in one go.